Photograph by Rus Bowden

 When Angel stood up, Billy wiped his nose and mouth with the limp back of his hand.
 Jacob was curled up in a ball next to the second rail, and Angel pulled him to the center.
 "It's a game," she whispered, and Jacob went along with it, although his eyes betrayed the truth—he would always remember this moment; he would never let it go.
 She then walked over to Billy, lifted up his sagging head, and held it gently but firmly in cupped hands.

 He stared at her, his face tear-streaked, and asked, "How can I get her back?"
-He didn't see Kate Shelly standing on the rusted metal tracks behind him, her hair a chestnut net that spilled over pale shoulder, teasing her long legs, one at a time, over the edge.
+He didn't see Kate Shelly standing on the rusted metal tracks behind him, her hair a chestnut net spilling over pale shoulder, teasing her long legs, one at a time, over the edge.
 "Would she have me?"
 Billy asked.
 "What do I have to do?"

 "Take her hand."
 Angel looked past him.
 "Take her hand and jump."